AutonomicPerfectionist/MyRobotLab-Android/README.md

 8. Compile and run MyRobotLab Android on either an emulator or a physical device
 9. Press the `Connect` button on the `Client` tab and enter your computer's IP address.
 If running an emulator on the same machine, use `10.0.2.2` to connect to localhost.
 10. Explore the app.
-There are currently 2 services available, `TestKotlinService` and `Gyro`.
+There are currently 2 services available: `TestKotlinService` and `Gyro`.

+Example scripts are available in the `examples/` directory.
+They assume the Android app has the id `"android"` and that any required services are started on the app-side first.
+These scripts should be executed through the MyRobotLab Python service.

 # For Developers